shaadclt/Youtube-Comments-Sentiment-Analysis-BERT/README.md

 The project follows these steps to analyze the sentiment of YouTube comments:

-1. **Data Collection**: The YouTube API is used to retrieve comments from a specified YouTube video.
+1. **Data Collection**: Selenium is used to retrieve comments from a specified YouTube video.
 The comments are extracted and stored for analysis.

-2. **Preprocessing**: The collected comments undergo preprocessing steps, such as removing unwanted characters, stopwords, and URLs, as well as tokenization and padding.

-3. **Model Loading**: A pre-trained BERT model, fine-tuned for sentiment analysis, is loaded.
+2. **Model Loading**: A pre-trained BERT model, fine-tuned for sentiment analysis, is loaded.
 This model has been trained on labeled sentiment analysis datasets to learn to classify sentiment accurately.

 4. **Encoding**: The preprocessed comments are encoded into numerical representations using the BERT tokenizer.

-5. **Sentiment Classification**: The encoded comments are fed into the loaded BERT model to classify the sentiment as positive, negative, or neutral.
+5. **Sentiment Classification**: The encoded comments are fed into the loaded BERT model to classify the sentiment on a scale of 1 to 5.

-6. **Output**: The sentiment analysis results are generated, indicating the sentiment of each comment.
+6. **Output**: The sentiment analysis results are generated, indicating the overall sentiment score of the comments.

 ## Setup